JesusFilm/core/storybook-migration-summary.md

 The following commands ran successfully and your Storybook configuration was successfully migrated to the latest version 7:

-- `pnpx storybook@latest automigrate --config-dir .storybook --renderer undefined`
+- `pnpm dlx storybook@latest automigrate --config-dir .storybook --renderer undefined`

 Please make sure to check the results yourself and make sure that everything is working as expected.